ai-cfia/dev-rel-docs/adr/007-code-hosting-platform.md

     * Microsoft is a major contributor to GitHub.

-    * The platform’s extensive user base includes over 100 million developers, 4 million organizations, and 330 million repositories, with adoption by 90% of Fortune 100 companies.
+    * The platform’s extensive user base includes 4 million organizations, and 330 million repositories, with adoption by 90% of Fortune 100 companies.

 ## Alternatives Considered